 - First rise: Let the dough rise at room temperature until doubled in volume.
 The dough should double in volume and appear bubbly, about 30 to 45 minutes.

 - Prep: Line two 9 by 13 baking sheets aluminum foil or parchment paper.
-Coat the bottom of the sheet pans with a lot of olive oil.
-Preheat the oven to 425 F.56 grams olive oil
+Coat the bottom of the sheet pans with about 1 tablespoon of olive oil (14 grams).
+Preheat the oven to 425 F. (Coat bottom of the pan with 28 grams of olive oil if you're baking 1 large focaccia)

 - Second rise: Divide the dough into two portions.
 Transfer each portion of dough on the prepared pans.
 Cover the pans with plastic wrap and let the dough rest for 15 minutes.